psas/avionics-cad/av4/battery-board/documentation/component-values.md

    14. Pack -
 - **Notes:** At about 1 A per pin, that's a 4A toal.
 Given our pack voltage of 10 - 16.8V, that's 40 - 67 W. We should be able to draw the 2-3 amps that the rocket takes without a problem.
 ISSUE: The M50-3150742 is *very* hard to get a hold of.
 It's not stocked by anyone, we may have to ask for samples.

 ## Input filtering and protection

 - C100 = C115 = 100nF/100V/0603
 - D100 = TVS/25V/0603

 A simple input filter to absorb ESD and spikey things.
 Probably uneccesary, but easy to have.
 The TVS should handle big ESD events and the capacitor grabs smaller events quickly.
 Probably unecessary, but both are easy to add and protect Q100 and Q102.

-Note that Q100/Q102/Q103 take care of over voltage, and that the off-board BQ24725 battery charger takes care of reverse voltage protection, undervoltage protection, and some overvoltage protection.

 ## Cell Balancing